Teaching Statement.

 Share

 my passion and love for graphic design with my students.
-Students respond to instructors who clearly love what they teach — enthusiasm is contagious.
+Students respond to instructors who clearly love what they teach—enthusiasm is contagious.
 I also believe that sharing my passion can help ignite and grow their affection for graphic design.

 Teach

-students that technology is a tool — not the solution.
+students that technology is a tool—not the solution.
 Great ideas start with a pencil, not Photoshop.
 Too often, technology drives solutions instead of focusing on the problem and then figuring out how to realize it.
 The solution should be the best one for the problem, not just the best one the technology will allow you to create.

 Encourage

 students to explore current and historical design in order to inspire, influence, and inform their work.
-I will also encourage students to seek out inspiration from a wide range of sources to foster creativity.
+I also encourage students to seek out inspiration from a wide range of sources to foster creativity.
 Inspiration can come from anywhere.

 Learn